Terry L. Weills Obituary - IL | Herald-Whig

 The family wishes to express their deepest gratitude to the staff of Blessing Hospice and to the ladies of 24/7.

 A Private Mass of Christian Burial will be held in St. Anthony Catholic Church, Quincy, Illinois.
 Interment in St. Anthony Cemetery, Quincy, IL.
 Memorials may be made to St. Anthony of Padua Catholic Church of Quincy, IL or Blessing Foundation for Hospice.
-The Duker & Haugh Funeral Home is in charge of the arrangements.
+Duker and Haugh Funeral Home is handling arrangements.